Route 91 Festival Victims File Lawsuit Against Bump Stock Manufacturers

 "So what their product is designed to do is subvert federal law on machine guns," says Avery Gardiner, co-president of the Brady Center, "and that's irresponsible."

-The Protection of Lawful Commerce in Arms Act, established in 2005, protects gun makers and dealers from liability in the case of a crime committed with a firearm; however, Gardiner says, the act's protections should not apply in this case because Slide Fire Solutions and the other bump stop manufacturers do not make guns or ammunition.
+The Protection of Lawful Commerce in Arms Act, established in 2005, protects gun makers and dealers from liability in the case of a crime committed with a firearm; however, Gardiner says, the act's protections should not apply in this case because Slide Fire Solutions and the other bump stock manufacturers do not make guns or ammunition.

 “This horrific assault did not occur, could not occur, and would not have occurred with a conventional handgun, rifle, or shotgun, of the sort used by law-abiding responsible gun owners for hunting or self-defense,” the lawsuit reads.